Thursday Active-Writing Assignment #6

-Call three people you know — family member, friend, etc. — and tell them you have to come up with story ideas for your food-writing class.
+Call three people you know — family member, friend, etc. — and tell them that, for your food-writing class, you have to come up with story ideas that touch on the intersection of food and culture.
 Ask for some ideas.
-Log these ideas — even the uninteresting, ridiculous, or incomplete ones — and then pick one that you could envision pursuing in some form.
+Log these ideas in your journal — even the uninteresting, ridiculous, or incomplete ones — and then pick one that you could envision pursuing in some form.
 Write a 150-word pitch for this idea.
-Due: 5pm CT on Friday 9/30.
+Due by 5pm CT on Friday 10/6.

 Reading Response #5